Porongurup National Park: History

 The Porongurup Range is culturally significant to the Mineng and Koreng/Goreng sub-groups of the Noongar people.
-Minang man Larry Blight states:This is our most sacred site...Porongurup or "Borrongup" means totem in Noongar — a totem could be an animal or a plant that we inherit from our mother’s and father’s side when we are born.The Porongurup Range was first sighted by Europeans passing near Albany in 1802 but farming in the surrounding districts did not start until around 1859 when vegetables were first grown on the southern slopes of the range.
-The giant karri and jarrah trees of the range were first harvested for timber in the 1880s and timber leases did not begin to be withdrawn until 1925 and the National Park was not gazetted officially until 1971 with an area of 1,157 ha.
+Minang man Larry Blight states:

+The Porongurup Range was first sighted by Europeans passing near Albany in 1802 but farming in the surrounding districts did not start until around 1859 when vegetables were first grown on the southern slopes of the range.
+The giant karri and jarrah trees of the range were first harvested for timber in the 1880s and timber leases did not begin to be withdrawn until 1925.
+The National Park was not gazetted officially until 1971, with an area of 1,157 ha.
 This has now been increased to 2,511 ha.

 Geomorphology

 The Porongurup Range is 15 km from east to west and consists of porphyritic granite peaks levelled into domes.
-The range is the remnant of a sizeable reservoir of molten granite that bubbled up when the Antarctic continent struck Australia in the Precambrian period, around 1200 million (1.2 billion) years ago.
+The range is the remnant of a sizeable reservoir of molten granite that bubbled up when the Antarctic continent struck Australia in the Stenian Period of the Mesoproterozoic Era, around 1.2 billion years ago.